chinmayhegde/fodl/_posts/2022-01-17-representation02.md

   A function $g : \R \rightarrow \R$ is $L$-Lipschitz if for all $u,v \in \R$, we have that $|f(u) - f(v) | \leq L |u - v|$.
 {:.definition}

 Why is this an interesting property?
-Any smooth function with bounded derivative is Lipschitz; actually, certain non-smooth functions (such as the ReLU) are also Lipschitz.
-Lipschitz-ness does not quite capture everything we care about (e.g. discontinuous functions are not Lipschitz, which can be somewhat problematic if there are "jumps" in the label space) but it serves as a large enough class of functions to prove interesting results.
+Any smooth function with bounded derivative is Lipschitz; in fact, certain non-smooth functions (such as the ReLU) are also Lipschitz.
+Lipschitz-ness does not quite capture everything we care about (e.g. discontinuous functions are not Lipschitz, which can be somewhat problematic if there are "jumps" in the label space).
+But it serves as a large enough class of functions to prove interesting results.

-An additional benefit is because of approximability.
+An additional benefit of Lipschitzness is due to approximability.
 If our target function $f$ is Lipschitz continuous with small $L$, then we can easily show that it can be well-approximated by a two-layer network with threshold activations: $\psi(z) = \mathbb{I}(z \geq 0)$.
+We prove:

 **Theorem**{:.label #univariatesimple}
   Let $g : [0,1] \rightarrow \R$ be $L$-Lipschitz.
 Then, it can be  $\varepsilon$-approximated in the sup-norm by a two-layer network with $O(\frac{L}{\varepsilon})$ hidden threshold neurons.
 {:.theorem}

-**Proof**{:label #univariatesimpleproof}
+**Proof.**{:label #univariatesimpleproof}
   A more careful derivation of this fact (and the next one below) can be found in Telgarsky[^mjt].
 The proof follows from the same picture we might have seen while first learning about integrals and Riemann sums.
 The high level idea is to tile the interval $[0,1]$ using "buildings" of appropriate height.
 Since the derivatives are bounded (due to Lipschitzness), the top of each "building" cannot be too far away from the corresponding function value.
+Here is a picture:

-  Specifically, partition $[0,1]$ into equal intervals of size $\varepsilon/L$.
+  More formally: partition $[0,1]$ into equal intervals of size $\varepsilon/L$.
 Let the $i$-th interval be $[u_i,u_{i+1})$.
-Define a sequence of functions $f_i(x)$; each $f$ is zero everywhere, except that within this interval it attains the value $g(u_i)$.
-Then $f_i$ is the difference of two threshold functions:
+Define a sequence of functions $f_i(x)$ where each $f_i$ is zero everywhere, except within the $i$-th interval where it attains the value $g(u_i)$.
+Then $f_i$ can be written down as the difference of two threshold functions:

   $$
   f_i(x) = g(u_i) \left(\psi(x - u_i) - \psi(x - u_{i+1})\right).
   $$

-  Our network will be the sum of all the $f_i$'s (there are $L/\varepsilon$ of them).
-Moreover, it is clear that for any $x \in [0,1]$, if $u_i$ is the left end of the interval corresponding to $x$, then we have:
+  Our network will be the sum of all the $f_i$'s (and there are $L/\varepsilon$ of them).
+Moreover, for any $x \in [0,1]$, if $u_i$ is the left end of the interval corresponding to $x$, then we have:

   $$
   \begin{aligned}